alexkorsky/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I found on the web.
+Here are seven  German traffic signs that I found on the web.
 I had to preprocess them to be of size 32x32.
-Possibly the techique I have chosen to do this transformaion resulted in sub-par performance of the network onthese particular sings.
+Possibly the techique I have chosen to do this transformation resulted in sub-par performance of the network on these particular signs.

 ![alt text](./GermanSignsOffTheWeb.png "German Road Signs")

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-The
 Here are the results of the prediction:

 ![alt text](./ProducedGermanRoadSignsCaptions.png "Network produced these captions")

-Only 57% accuracy.
+Only 57% accuracy (4 out of 7).

-However the good news that teh corect cation was always present in the top 3 model predicitons for each of hte signs:
+However the good news was that  the corect caption was always present in the top 3 model predictions for each of the signs:

 ![alt text](./Result1.png "")
 ![alt text](./Result2.png "")